 While socially distanced dining was embraced by many customers, it goes against the tradition of discussing the options and asking the waiter for advice in choosing, which is extremely prevalent in Eastern Europe.
 The alternative digital experience that forgoes human contact needs to be simple, efficient, and enjoyable.

 As a UX / UI designer, I worked closely with the start-up founder and the development team to bring their product vision to life.
 Since the start-up was in its very early days, the task for this commission was to visualise the existing ideas to grow and attract additional funding.
 User research and usability testing were therefore not in scope until later stages.

 After the initial briefing call with the project team, I created a task flow for the priority journey that the MVP was focussed on.
 It is predominantly a linear journey from reviewing the menu to placing the order, with multiple options to filter to content and go back and forth to add more items.
 Note, there is no payment step since all financial transactions are handled in person.

-I created multiple variations to show how product categories and individual items could be displayed in the interface.
+Once we agreed on the priority task flow, I created multiple wireframes variations to explore how product categories and individual items could be displayed in the interface.
 This included accordions, card lists and grids, tabs, modal and other UX solutions.

-After three rounds of iterations, we settled on the final flow that consists of only two pages and resolves most actions by expanding and contracting cards to show additional information.
+After three rounds of iterations, we settled on the final wireflow that consisted of only two pages.
+It resolves most actions by expanding and contracting cards to show additional information.

-In the second week of the project, I worked on the two conceptual directions for the interface design.
-The first one is a classical dark theme associaled with luxury and elegance and aimed at fine dining establishments.
+I worked on the two conceptual directions for the interface design.
+The first one is a classical dark theme associated with luxury and elegance and aimed at fine dining establishments.
 The second theme has a modern look using bright colours and rounded shapes and typography to appeal to more casual venues.

-The client selected the first style for their minimum viable product, which I applied to all screens in the key user journey.
+The client selected the first style for their MVP, which I applied to all screens in the key user journey.
 I created an alternative light version of this theme to give restaurants more choice in how their menu is presented.